thunderbird/thunderbird-website/README.md

     * This builds the holiday calendars.
 Normally this will build every locale, but you can restrict the build to just US by using the `--enus` options.

-* thunderbird.net templates are in the `website` directory, and start page in the `start-page` dir.
+* thunderbird.net templates are in the `sites/www.thunderbird.net` directory, and start page in the `sites/start.thunderbird.net` dir.
 Assets are shared and in the `assets` dir.

 ## View Website
 To view the website for testing purposes, run `python build-site.py --watch`.
 This also works with the start page.